gitrdm/gokando/docs/implementation-roadmap.md

 - **Race Conditions**: Zero (verified with `go test -race`)
 - **Technical Debt**: Zero (no stubs, placeholders, or TODOs)
 - **Performance**: No regression from previous implementation

-### 🚀 **Ready for Phase 3**
+- **Testing Strategy**: Synchronization-based testing (no fragile timing dependencies)

+### 🚀 **Phase 4 In Progress - Enhanced Execution Model**
-The foundation is now solid for implementing advanced search strategies, enhanced execution models, and additional features.
-The pluggable architecture supports easy extension while maintaining the high quality standards established in Phases 1-2.
+The foundation is now solid for completing the enhanced execution model with advanced streaming optimization and ecosystem tooling.
+The recent improvements to parallel testing and context propagation demonstrate the system's robustness and reliability.